oracle/python-oracledb/doc/src/user_guide/tuning.rst

     oracledb.defaults.prefetchrows = 1000
     oracledb.defaults.arraysize    = 1000

-When using python-oracledb in the Thick mode, prefetching can also be tuned in an external :ref:`oraaccess.xml <optclientfiles>` file, which may be useful for tuning an application when modifying its code is not feasible.
+When using python-oracledb in Thick mode, prefetching can also be tuned in an external :ref:`oraaccess.xml <optclientfiles>` file, which may be useful for tuning an application when modifying its code is not feasible.

 Setting the sizes with ``oracledb.defaults`` attributes or with